manoharan-lab/holopy/docs/source/tutorial/calc_tutorial.rst

 The scattering cross section provides a measure of how much light from an incident beam is scattered by a particular scatterer.
 Similar to calculating scattering matrices, we can omit the position of the scatterer for calculation of cross sections.
-Since cross sections integrates over all angles, we can also omit the ``detector`` argument entirely:
+Since cross sections integrate over all angles, we can also omit the ``detector`` argument entirely:

 ..  testcode::